 But today I’m not even trying to have a nap, I feel energized also by the nice atmosphere between Mike, Courtney and me.
 We’re getting along and laugh together.

-At 3pm is time for my second enema, and when I tell An that I had to go to toilet twice she phones up Lorenzo, her Swiss partner that unfortunately is now out of town, to check what to do.
+At 3pm is time for my second enema, and when I tell An that I had to go to the toilet twice she phones up Lorenzo, her Swiss partner that unfortunately is now out of town, to check what to do.

-I get chance to speak with Lorenzo on the phone and he tells me that is a very good thing and that I have to be very happy that I’m getting rid of all the toxins, and that next time I can collect the stuff and put it to dry on the sun for further examination!
+I get the chance to speak with Lorenzo on the phone and he tells me that is a very good thing and that I have to be very happy that I’m getting rid of all the toxins, and that next time I can collect the stuff and put it to dry in the sun for further examination!

-He says I’m getting rid of intestinal plaques, but don’t check online because there are videos and pictures of people shitting something like seaweed that are quite impressive… well, if you really want to know more this is the best instructional video about mucoid plaque.
+He says I’m getting rid of intestinal plaques, but don’t check online because there are videos and pictures of people shitting something like seaweed that are quite impressive… well, if you really want to know more this is the best instructional video about the mucoid plaque.

 That happens if during detox you’re given bentonite clay.
 That’s not my case as here they give no pills or supplements in Shangrila, and I like that because everything is kept natural.